scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 ### How to Apply

 The application process for Praxis is simple!
 You apply individually, and we assemble the team, through a process that includes group interviews and input from peers.
-To start, we only ask for a letter of intent.
+To start, we only ask for a letter of intent (roughly 1-2 pages single-spaced).
 The letter should include:

 * the applicant's research interests;
 * summary of the applicant's plan for use of digital technologies in your research;